sindresorhus/file-type/readme.md

 - `.csv` - [Reason.](https://github.com/sindresorhus/file-type/issues/264#issuecomment-568439196)
 - `.svg` - Detecting it requires a full-blown parser.
 Check out [`is-svg`](https://github.com/sindresorhus/is-svg) for something that mostly works.

-## file-type for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of file-type and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-file-type?utm_source=npm-file-type&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [file-type-cli](https://github.com/sindresorhus/file-type-cli) - CLI for this module